marisapatel3/Semi-Autonomous-Lug-Nut-Fastening-Unfastening-System/README.md

 ### 4. Drill / Actuator Subsystem

-- **Drive motor:** DC motor repurposed from an IKEA power drill, chosen for torque and compact form factor, mounted on a 3D-printed sliding plate and carriage.
+- **Drive Motor:** DC motor repurposed from an IKEA power drill, chosen for torque and compact form factor, mounted on a 3D-printed sliding plate and carriage.
-- **Linear actuator:** Provides about 1 inch of Z-direction travel to engage/disengage the drill from the lug nut, extending to engage the bit and retracting slightly during fastening/unfastening to preserve alignment and avoid thread damage.
+- **Linear Actuator:** Provides about 1 inch of Z-direction travel to engage/disengage the drill from the lug nut, extending to engage the bit and retracting slightly during fastening/unfastening to preserve alignment and avoid thread damage.
 - **Drivers:** BTS7960 motor driver (high-current DC drill motor, handles torque-intensive load) and TB6612FNG motor driver (bidirectional linear actuator control).
 - **Control:** Both the BTS7960 and TB6612FNG motor drivers are commanded by the same Raspberry Pi Pico 2 used for the CoreXY motion, synchronizing engagement, rotation, and disengagement.
 - **Power:** Shared 12V LiPo, stepped down by a buck-boost converter to a 6V rail.